 The topic, ‘Moral Thinkers and Philosophers’ has got a lot of questions from it in the UPSC Mains GS 4 exam.
-In the IAS Exam, the topic covers the contributions of the moral thinkers and philosophers from India and the world.
-This article will provide you with a set of questions that have been asked on this topic between 2013 and 2019.
+In the IAS Exam, the topic covers the contributions of moral thinkers and philosophers from India and the world.
+This article will provide you with a set of questions that have been asked on this topic between 2013 and 2020.

 Candidates can get other subject-wise/topic-wise GS 4 questions from the links provided in the table below:

 GS 4 Moral Thinkers & Philosophers Questions (Year-Wise)

 We have segregated the moral thinkers and philosophers questions from the GS 4 papers of 2013-2020.
 There are two sets: